kalleantero/CyberSecurityBase-Project1-Feedback-App/README.md

 ## About CyberSecurityBase course

-This is a excersice project related to Cyber Security Base 2019-2020 course (https://cybersecuritybase.mooc.fi/.
+This is a exercise project related to Cyber Security Base 2019-2020 course (https://cybersecuritybase.mooc.fi/.

 ## Project description